Skip to content

 Frequently Asked Questions

-A: No. There is no permanent free tier.
-Neural Frames lets you generate a short trial clip to test output quality, but ongoing use requires a paid subscription starting at $39/month (or $26/month billed annually).
+Neural Frames is freemium.
+You can plan your video and concept free and generate a 20-second trial clip to test output quality.
+Full renders and ongoing use require a paid subscription starting at $39/month (or $26/month billed annually).

-A: Yes.
+Yes.
 Neural Frames’ character consistency feature lets you upload a reference image once and reuse it across all scenes and future projects.
-This is particularly useful for artists building a consistent visual identity across an album cycle — see the guide on creating consistent characters in AI music videos for how it works in practice.
+This is particularly useful for artists building a consistent visual identity across an album cycle.